Corn dogs have never gotten old for me.

 If you need some more ideas for your next party or game day spread be sure to check out our roundup of wild and crazy hot dog recipes for grilling season.
 I can’t wait to try the Mexican mole and kimchi options!

-Need even more appetizer inspiration?
+Need even more appetizer inspiration served in individual formats?
 Try these delectable homemade options:

 What sauce will you dip these corn dog muffins in?
 Tell us in the comments below.
 And be sure to come back to rate the recipe as soon as you try it!